Advancing VOC Emission Control in Flexible Packaging industries

 XTO™ • thermal oxidizers

 RTO, Regenerative Thermal Oxidation works by burning VOCs at high temperatures in a closed combustion chamber: through the oxidation reaction VOCs are converted to GHG (green house gasses, CO2, NOX, CO, and H2O).
 The heat generated during the combustion process is then captured and used to preheat incoming air (SLA, solvent-laden air), which in turn reduces fuel consumption and enhances energy efficiency compared to traditional thermal oxidation methods.
 The multi-tower design of RTO allows for continuous operation.
-Please note that catalytic oxidation is generally not applicable in flexible packaging, being the catalyst may be poisoned by some chemicals in the VOC emissions, which can make it quickly ineffective.
-Please note that catalytic oxidation is generally not applicable in flexible packaging, being the catalyst could be poisoned by some compounds in the chemicals (e g. inks, varnishes, lacquers, adhesives, etc), which can make it quickly ineffective.
-Any thermal oxidation processes will dramatically contribute to increasing your GHG (green house gasses) emissions and your fuel consumptions.
+Please note that catalytic oxidation is generally not applicable in flexible packaging, since the catalyst can be poisoned by compounds present in the chemicals used (e.g. inks, varnishes, lacquers, adhesives), which can make it quickly ineffective.
+Any thermal oxidation process will dramatically contribute to increasing your GHG (green house gasses) emissions and your fuel consumption.

 conclusions